Complete Backpacking Checklist {Packing List & Backpacking Essentials}

 Here are our top picks based on our experiences:

-Lightweight with high capacity: ULA Circuit or Catalyst — The Circuit (68L/35lb load) and the Catalyst (75L/40lb load) are two of the most popular packs among PCT thru-hikers for good reason: they are super versatile and can carry a lot of gear, despite being lightweight at 36.6oz and 46.7oz, respectively.
-The Catalyst was the first lightweight pack I owned and I hiked the JMT comfortably with it fully loaded.
-These packs are a great pick if you’re working on decreasing your load but aren’t yet at an “ultralight” base weight.
+Lightweight with high capacity: ULA Circuit or Catalyst — The Circuit and the Catalyst are two of the most popular packs among PCT thru-hikers for good reason: they are super versatile, can carry a lot of gear, and are lightweight.
+The Catalyst was the first lightweight pack I owned, and I hiked the JMT comfortably with it fully loaded.
+These packs are great if you’re working on decreasing your load but aren’t yet at an “ultralight” base weight.

-Tried & true traditional backpacking packs: Osprey — Over the years, Osprey’s packs have stood out to us as solid, durable packs with great suspension and load-carrying capabilities, and at a pretty reasonable price point.
-At the end of the day, these packs are heavier but often they carry heavier loads more comfortably, despite their weight.
-The AG (Anti-Gravity) packs have been our favorites for their airflow and suspension designs, and the Eja/Exos line has gotten attention in recent years for their lighter-weight design for those with more dialed-in kits.
+Tried & true traditional backpacking pack: Over the years, Osprey’s Anti-Gravity packs have stood out to us as solid, durable packs with great suspension and load-carrying capabilities and at a pretty reasonable price point.
+At the end of the day, these packs are heavier but often carry heavier loads more comfortably.

 A backpacking tent with a mountain in the distance